doctrine/doctrine-website-sphinx/site/2015/09/16/doctrine_dbal_2_5_2_released.rst

 Doctrine DBAL 2.5.2 released
 ============================

-We are happy to announce the immediate availabilty of Doctrine DBAL 2.5.2.
+We are happy to announce the immediate availability of Doctrine DBAL 2.5.2.

 This version fixes a regression where dropping a database on PostgreSQL didn't work properly anymore as well as several other issues.